 This summary is accurate to the best of DMF staff abilities as of 27 September 2022.

 British Columbia Web Resources

-- Buy It Where You Burn It, Invasive Species Council of British Columbia
+- Buy Local Burn Local, Invasive Species Council of British Columbia

 - Emerald ash borer, Areas Regulated in Canada